catherinn/dsti-bigdata-2023-spring/08.stream-processing/index.md

-Kafka is **dumb** (no routing policy) = **producers** are responsible for choosing **which topic and which partition** to write to
+Kafka is **dumb** (no routing policy) = **producers** are responsible for choosing **which topic and which partition** to write to if you don't provide key, they will choose it for you and make sure it's fair

 Methods to choose: round-robin, based on key, etc.